Blendify/blender-manual/trunk/blender_docs/manual/render/lights.rst

 Spot Light
 ^^^^^^^^^^

-A *Spot* lamp emits a cone-shaped beam of light from the tip of the cone, in a given direction.
+A *Spot* light emits a cone-shaped beam of light from the tip of the cone, in a given direction.

 Distance, Energy and Color